troyraen/DM-in-Stars/runSettings/main.md

 # Questions

-- [ ]  __Why do some runs not finish?__ e.g. m4p5c0 (and many others)
-    - [ ]  Need to review inlist options.
-Currently set to match MIST as much as possible, but several things had to be removed and the remaining are still complicated and I don't understand them all.
+- [x]  __Why do some runs not finish?__ e.g. m4p5c0 (and many others).
+Need to review inlist options.
+Currently set to match MIST as much as possible, but several things had to be removed and the remaining are still complicated and I don't understand them all. _Updated to incorporate MESA-r12115 inlists and run_star_extras.f_

 - [ ]  Runtimes
     - [ ]  Given that MS lifetimes results are different and the runs are taking a lot longer, need to decide how many models to re-run.

     - [ ]  check/fix MIST stuff first.
 Once models are finishing, try to reduce run time
         - [ ]  possibly alter mesh, see options [here](https://lists.mesastar.org/pipermail/mesa-users/2011-September/000526.html)

+- [ ]  Check long run that just finished...
+    - [ ]  which settings did it use?
+    - [ ]  what was the runtime?
+    - [ ]  what is delta tau_MS?

+- [ ]  Which settings to use?
+    - [ ]  can I get mist02m9 to complete runs?
+    - [ ]  what is min log dt limit set to?
+    - [ ]  what are the differences between mist02m9 and defDM?
+        - [ ]  do they make a difference in evolution (tau_MS, convection stuff) or runtime?

 -----------------------------------------------------------------------------